-Over 71,000 people affected by cancer aged 16 and over responded to the 2015 English Cancer Patient Experience Survey (ECPES) which is commissioned by NHS England1.
+Over 71,000 people affected by cancer aged 16 and over responded to the 2015 English Cancer Patient Experience Survey (ECPES) which was commissioned by NHS England.

 Late diagnosis of brain tumour continues to be a problem.
 21% of respondents affected by a brain tumour reported visiting their GP three or more times.

-This is reflected in the findings of our report Losing Myself which showed that 31% of respondents visited their GP five or more times2.
-Of respondents to ECPES who are affected by a brain tumour 39% did not see their GP at all and went straight to hospital prior to diagnosis – the highest across all cancers1.
+This is reflected in the findings of our Losing Myself report which showed that 31% of respondents visited their GP five or more times.
+Of respondents to ECPES who are affected by a brain tumour 39% did not see their GP at all and went straight to hospital prior to diagnosis – the highest across all cancers.

 This may suggest that either symptoms go undetected or the individual does not deem them severe enough to warrant a visit to the GP.

-In the previous 2014 English Cancer Patient Experience Survey, access to a clinical nurse specialist (CNS) was the single most important factor associated with higher experience of care3.
+In the previous 2014 English Cancer Patient Experience Survey, access to a clinical nurse specialist (CNS) was the single most important factor associated with higher experience of care.

-Our own research showed that people who have access to a CNS are significantly more likely than those who did not to say that their brain tumour has no impact at all on their emotional or mental health4.
-The 2015 ECPES shows that 93% of people with a brain tumour reported being given the name of a CNS however just 44% found it very easy to contact their CNS1 - this data does not include people with low grade tumours.
+Our own Losing my Place report showed that people who have access to a CNS are significantly more likely than those who did not to say that their brain tumour has no impact at all on their emotional or mental health.
+The 2015 ECPES shows that 93% of people with a brain tumour reported being given the name of a CNS however just 44% found it very easy to contact their CNS - this data does not include people with low grade tumours.

-The 2014 Survey also showed a range of experiences in provision of and access to information, in particular around access to a written care plan and awareness of opportunities to take part in research3.
+The 2014 Survey also showed a range of experiences in provision of and access to information, in particular around access to a written care plan and awareness of opportunities to take part in research.
+Since diagnosis, participation in research had been discussed with just 30% of respondents.

 Unfortunately there has been little positive change in these areas.
 The 2015 ECPES showed that just 21% of respondents with a brain tumour had been given a care plan – the second lowest across all cancers.
-Worryingly, 13% reported not knowing or understanding what a care plan is1 Since diagnosis, participation in research had been discussed with just 30% of respondents (1).
+Worryingly, 13% reported not knowing or understanding what a care plan is.

 Providing support and high quality information is central to our work here at the Brain Tumour Charity.
-We run a welfare and benefits advice clinic and understand how important the provision of information on financial help is at an early stage for people affected by a brain tumour.
+We understand how important the provision of information on financial help is at an early stage for people affected by a brain tumour.